WHO WE ARE

 Ailsa Lee

-Chemicals Management Assistant
+Health, Environment and Chemicals Assistant

 Ailsa joined European Metals in June 2011 after working for 12 years in a Business Centre in Brussels.

-Diogo De Sousa
+Diogo de Sousa

 Diogo is a communications and policy specialist who joined European Metals in September 2025 as Communications & Events Intern.